safiullahmwt108/Localrepo/Readme.md

-This for just the push and pull
+This for just the push and pull for the purpose of the increement